-Satisfactory Academic Progress Policy for Financial Assistance for Undergraduate Students

-1. Eligibility for most financial aid requires at least half-time enrollment per regular semester/term.
-After the first TWO (2) years of study (all post-secondary schools combined), a student must earn the minimum credit hours for full, 3/4, or 1/2 time enrollment\ each semester/term AND continue to maintain the 2.00 cumulative GPA requirement to avoid suspension.

-2. Transfer students accepted on academic probation must meet the condition of their academic probation to qualify for continuing financial aid and thereafter make satisfactory academic progress for financial aid.
+SATISFACTORY ACADEMIC PROGRESS POLICY FOR FINANCIAL ASSISTANCE FOR UNDERGRADUATE STUDENTS

-3. Failure to meet the minimum standard outlined in this policy statement will either place a student on financial aid probation or suspend them for future semesters/terms of financial aid.
-This would include grades of "F", "I", "W" and/or withdrawing from classes after aid is disbursed.
-Students with less than TWO (2) years of study (all post-secondary schools combined) would be placed on PROBATION before being SUSPENDED.
-All others would be SUSPENDED.
+- 1. Eligibility for most financial aid requires at least half-time enrollment per regular semester/term.
+A student must earn the minimum credit hours for full, 3/4, or 1/2 time enrollment each semester AND continue to maintain the 2.00 cumulative GPA requirement to avoid suspension.
+Students will be placed on probation before being suspended.
+The exception is total withdrawal will result in automatic financial aid suspension. - 2.
+Academic progress will be checked at the end of the Fall, Spring and Summer semesters.
+Failure to meet the minimum standard outlined in this policy statement will either place a student on financial aid probation or suspend them for future semesters/terms of financial aid.
+This would include grades of "F", "I", and/or withdrawing from classes after aid is disbursed. - 3.
+Students are eligible for Park University administered assistance for 10 full-time semesters (unless otherwise noted) or until the student has completed the academic curriculum requirements for the first undergraduate baccalaureate degree.

-4. If financial aid has been terminated, students may reinstate eligibility without appealing the suspension by completing at Park University, the hours needed to reach the minimum cumulative standard and attaining a 2.00 GPA without the benefit of financial aid.

-5. Students are eligible for Park University administered assistance for 10 full-time semesters or until the student has completed the academic curriculum requirements for the first undergraduate baccalaureate degree.
 Federal financial aid (Title IV) can continue for up to 12 years for the first baccalaureate degree.

-6. An incomplete (I) grade, after the enrollment period has ended, will be considered as failure (F) until such time as the "I" grade is removed for a passing grade.
+A student who has completed the courses for his/her degree or certificate but has not received the degree or certificate cannot receive further financial aid assistance for that program. - 4.
+The maximum time frame a student is expected to finish a program of study and receive financial aid cannot exceed 150% of the total length of the program based on credit hours.
+Example: A program of study is 120 hours, the maximum time frame cannot exceed 180 attempted credit hours. - 5.
+An incomplete (I) grade, after the enrollment period has ended, will be considered as failure (F) until such time as the "I" grade is removed for a passing grade.
 To temporarily reinstate financial aid, the student must send a copy of the "Contract for Incomplete" to Student Financial Services (SFS).
 Once SFS has received the "Contract for Incomplete", aid will be reinstated on a temporary basis (usually 60 days) until the grade is earned.
 For Consortium Agreements, an incomplete (I) grade must be transferred to Park University within 8 weeks of the end of the term.
 If not transferred within this 8-week time frame, it would be considered as a failure (F).
-If a passing grade is NOT earned for the incomplete grade OR the grade earned results in a cumulative GPA that is less than a 2.00, the student could at that time be put on probation or suspended from financial aid eligibility.
+If a passing grade is NOT earned for the incomplete grade the student could at that time be put on probation or suspended from financial aid eligibility. - 6.
+Repeated courses will add to the hours attempted, but not earned.
+The grade will be replaced and the new grade will be considered in the GPA calculation when progress is checked again.

-7. Repetition of courses for which passing grades are already earned cannot apply toward criteria for eligibility.
 A course in which a failing grade (F) is recorded may be repeated only once in a subsequent semester/term to apply toward eligibility for assistance in that semester/term.
+"Developmental" courses DO apply to financial aid progress, but are not applicable to credit hours required for a degree. - 7.
+Transfer students accepted on academic probation must meet the condition of their a c a d e m i c probation to qualify for continuing financial aid and thereafter make satisfactory academic progress for financial aid.